khusanov-m/Web-Development/README.md

 There are used mainly HTML and CSS tools and basic things in JavaScript (Currently only in Result website) such as slider in the header

-Further deployments will include more fitures in JS with animations and optimization of code using SASS
+Further deployments will include more fitures in JS with animations and optimization of CSS using SASS